Manjež: History

 Modern park occupies the area which was a location of the Royal Cavalry Guard, or manjež (from the French manège), hence the name of the park.
 The compound originated from at least 1834, when Serbian building pioneer Nikola Živković (known as Hadži-Neimar), built the gunpowder magazine.
 In 1854 the magazine was relocated and the building of the Military Riding School was built instead, also after Živković's project.
 Horse stables were also built next to it.

 The Belgrade City General Ordinance Plan of 1923 envisioned the creation of a park instead.
 The Royal Cavalry Guard occupied the site until 1931 when the construction of the park began.
 It was finished by 1933.
 The designer was Aleksandar Krstić, a pioneer of modern landscape architecture.
 The park is one of the few green areas within the city, built between the World wars in the classical style.
 It was originally named "His Majesty, Heir Apparent Peter.

 In 2020, a society of Raška natives who live in Belgrade, "Milunka Savić", filed an initiative to the city assembly to erect the monument to Savić in the park.
 Milunka Savić was a combatant in the Balkan Wars and World War I (1912-1918), and one of the most decorated women soldiers in history, earning the moniker "Serbian Joan of Arc".
 City officials ignored the proposition.

 In November 2021, city announced the project for the block between the park and the Slavija Square.
 It includes construction of the 14-storey high building at the corner of the Kralja Milana and Svetozara Markovića streets, right across the park's eastern corner.
 Central section of the block, parallel to the outer Kralja Milana and Nemanjina streets, will include green, pedestrian passage which would directly connect park to the concrete piazzetta at Slavija.
 City then unveiled its plan for public insight, but disregarded the project it just selected.
 A group of architects, art historians, activists, and Art Department of the Serbian Academy of Science and Art urged for the row of buildings along the Manjež park to be preserved, as they were planned for demolition.
-City responded that this area is not legally protected in any way.
+City responded that this area is not legally protected in any way, since 25 December 2020, when the preliminary protection for the West Vračar section of this area expired and was concluded that it is not worthy of full protection.